Does Your Child Need a Multivitamin? A Dietitian Explains What to Look For

 Are Multivitamins Safe for Children?

-If your child is low in calcium, look for one with more calcium.
-And you may want to avoid the extra iron, which can inhibit calcium absorption.
-Or you may need to add separate calcium or iron supplements if your child needs higher levels than a multi provides (on the recommendation of your dietitian, pharmacist, or doctor).
+2) Calcium: If your child is low in calcium, look for one with more calcium.
+Multivitamins often contain low doses of calcium, so you may need to add a separate calcium supplement on the recommendation of your dietitian, pharmacist, or doctor.

-Third-party certification programs are voluntary, expensive, and therefore only sometimes used by the supplement industry.
+4) Third-party certification is something you want to look for, too.
+They are voluntary, expensive, and therefore not always in the supplement industry.

 Supplements are tested for ingredient quality, quantity, and purity.
 They are assessed for levels of contaminants like heavy metals and pesticides.
 And testing confirms that the vitamins and minerals listed on the supplement label match the amounts actually in the product.

-You may also want to watch out for certain ingredients, such as artificial colourings and sweeteners.
+5) You may also want to avoid certain ingredients, such as artificial colourings and sweeteners.

 Best Multivitamins for Picky Eaters